seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-03.md

 consciousness of a *saṁsāric* individual is established both in this world and in the next.

-Another attainment of vision, mentioned in the *sutta*, concerns the seeing of a man's stream of consciousness not cut off on either side, and not established in this world or in the next.
+Another attainment of vision, mentioned in the sutta, concerns the seeing of a man's stream of consciousness not cut off on either side, and not established in this world or in the next.
 And that is a reference to the consciousness of an *arahant*.
 So an *arahant's* consciousness is an unestablished consciousness,